formkit/docs-content/essentials/forms.md

 #### Using the `errors` prop

 Like with any FormKit input, you can directly assign errors using the `errors` prop.
-These errors are always visible (not subject to `validation-behavior`).
+These errors are always visible (not subject to `validation-visibility`).

 <example
   name="Form errors prop example"